MAYHEM-Lab/kmeans-service/site/README.md

 ```

 ### Frontend
-1. Create an Ubuntu 14.04 Trusty instance (AMI: emi-CF65C654 on ECI cluster or emi-80246ee5 on Aristotle cluster)
+1. Create an Ubuntu 14.04 Trusty instance (AMI: emi-CF65C654 on ECI cluster or emi-80246ee5 on Aristotle cluster) of
-with the following ports open: `TCP 22` and `TCP 80`.
+c1.xlarge type with the following ports open: `TCP 22` and `TCP 80`.
 2. Login to the instances:
 ```bash
 ssh -i <key_file>.pem ubuntu@<instances IP>